About Columbia Academics in Foreign Affairs (CAFA)

 Since 2024, CAFA has also contributed to CAFA from the Source, a column published in partnership with the Columbia Political Review.
 In addition, CAFA holds an electoral vote and maintains close collaboration with the Columbia International Relations Council & Association (CIRCA).

-• Regions: Latin America, Central America, Eastern Europe, Western Europe, East Asia Pacific, Middle East, South & Southeast Asia, Central Asia
+• Regions: Central America, South America, Western Europe, East Asia-Pacific, Middle East & North Africa, South & Southeast Asia, East Africa, West Africa.

-• Themes: Health Security, Gender Equity, Climate Challenges & Response, Peace & Conflict, and Nuclear & Technology
+• Themes: Health Security, Gender Equity, Climate Challenges, Peace & Conflict, Nuclear & Technology, and Economic Policy.